Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 5.6 Crux to the Ridge Notch

-Shortly, I belayed Patrick over, and he proceeded to lead up the crux in the corner.
+Shortly, I belayed Patrick over; then he led through the crux in the corner.
 We were both glad to see dry rocks where other parties had encountered mud.
-The two rappel stations at the top of the pitch assured us that we were still on track.
+The two rappel stations at the top of the pitch assured us we were still on track.

-Once Patrick belayed me around the minor ridge, we simul-climbed along the dike.
-In hindsight, we didn’t need to rope up here as it was only class 3-4 terrain.
+We simul-climbed along the dike once Patrick belayed me around the minor ridge.
+In hindsight, we didn’t need to rope up here as it was class 3 to 4 at most.
 Shortly, we reached the col between the north and the middle peaks.

 The crux